-Winter Season Tips
+Winter Tips for Parents

 Infection Prevention: Hand-washing with soap should always follow the changing of diapers, going to the toilet and of course before any contact with food.
 Families with small infants at home should ensure hands are washed before touching the baby and older children should be instructed accordingly.
 Direct contact with the infant should be avoided if there is a sick family member, and the home kept well aerated.

 Proper Use of Antibiotics: Most illnesses during winter are viral where antibiotics are ineffective.
 Moreover, it has been proved that the administration of antibiotics during the child’s first year raises the risk of infection at an older age (intestinal infections, asthma, and more).
 However, should a pediatrician prescribe an antibiotic for an infant, this must be administered as directed.

 Vaccinations for Pregnant Women: The Ministry of Health recommends that all pregnant women receive flu vaccinations and from the third trimester, also for whooping cough.
 The aim is to protect the mother from disease and allow the fetus to passively produce antibodies from his mother (via the placenta during pregnancy, and nursing after birth).